soodoku/tldr/summaries/16_the_checklist_manifesto.md

 ### ICU

-* Every data in the US, "some ninety thousand people are admitted to intensive care."
+* Every day in the US, "some ninety thousand people are admitted to intensive care."
 "Over a year, an estimated five million Americans will be, and over a normal lifetime nearly all of us will come to know the glassed bay of an ICU from"

 * "The average stay of an ICU patient is four days, and the survival rate is 86 percent."